 Nervous breakdowns (which are sudden manifestations of anxiety and/or depression symptoms) are another similar phenomenon that may well be caused by microbial infection.
-Since many infections can be asymptomatic at the time of contraction, an individual may have no clue at all that he has picked up a new microbial infection, and be unable to explain why all of a sudden he gets terrible anxiety and depression symptoms, when he was perfectly fine just months before, and nothing has changed in his life circumstances.
+Since many infections can be asymptomatic at the time of contraction, an individual may have no clue at all that he has picked up a new microbial infection, and be unable to explain why all of a sudden he gets terrible anxiety and depression symptoms, when he was perfectly fine just months before.
 Tragically for the human species, the connection between infection and mental symptoms is usually missed, so that few people even consider it, which in turns means that far too little scientific research is conducted in this area.

 Microbial Causes of the Obesity Epidemic

 Adenovirus 36 has been linked to obesity: this virus is found in 30% of obese people, but only in 11% of non-obese people.
 Adenovirus 36 causes obesity by infecting the fat cells (adipocytes) of the body, and once inside these fat cells, one of the genes of this virus (a gene called E4orf1) kicks into action and turns on both the cell’s fat-producing enzymes, and also instigates the creation of new fat cells.

 This is an example of how a virus will insert to own genetic instructions in to the human body, and these viral instructions then go on to alter the way the body’s systems work.

 Again, with adenovirus being a respiratory virus (that is easily passed person-to-person by kissing, or just by living/working in the same household/office), you can question whether it is such factors as liberal sexual values, air travel and overcrowded cities that may be contributing to the wider spread of this obesity adenovirus across the populace.